GeorgeSchiro/GoPcBackup/README.md

 ========

--   Simple setup - try it out fast!
+-   Simple setup - try it out fast
 -   Uses standard ZIP files for backups
--   Backs up any number of folders anywhere (local or LAN)
+-   Backs up any number of folders (local or LAN)
--   Cleans up any number of files anywhere (local or LAN)
+-   Cleans up any number of files (local or LAN)
 -   Runs automatically in the background on a simple daily timer
 -   Automatically copies backups to the virtual machine host
 -   Automatically copies backups to any number of attached devices